alidrisy/alx-low_level_programming/README.md

-tis repository about start p programing with C
+This repository about start p programing with C